bhagyashreeAcharya/AJIO-Web-Ecommerce-Purchase-Flow/04_Bug-Reports/Logged-Bugs/BUG-003_Wishlist_Not_Displayed.md

 ## Bug Details
 - **Bug ID:** BUG-003
 - **Module:** Wishlist / Favorites
-- **Project:** AJIO Web – E-commerce Purchase Flow (Portfolio Project)
+- **Project:** AJIO Web – E-commerce Purchase Flow (https://www.ajio.com/)

 ## Description
-When a logged-in user adds a product to the wishlist from the Product Detail Page (PDP), the product is correctly marked as wishlisted and the wishlist state persists across navigation and re-login.
-However, upon navigating to the Wishlist page using the heart icon, the Wishlist page incorrectly displays an empty state message instead of showing the wishlisted product.
+When a logged-in user adds a product to the wishlist from the Product Detail Page (PDP), the product is correctly marked as wishlisted, and the wishlist state persists across navigation and re-login.
+However, when navigating to the Wishlist page via the heart icon, the page displays an empty state message instead of the wishlisted product.

 ## Environment
 - Application: AJIO Web